fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 {% include note.html content="It is impossible to describe type-bound procedures in full without delving into OOP features of modern Fortran.
 For now we'll focus on a simple example to show their basic use." %}

-Example of a derived type with basic bound-procedure:
+Here's an example of a derived type with a basic type-bound procedure:

 ```fortran
 module m_shapes